Workers’ Compensation for Farm Accidents

 Many of these serious workplace injuries suffered by farm workers were also preventable, had proper safety measures been followed.
 For example, a tractor equipped with a rollover protective structure (ROPS) can prevent injuries.
 However, less than 60 percent of all tractors used on American farms have a ROPS.

-As our farm accident lawyers at the Law Offices of Jeffery S. Glassman, LLC know, many farmworkers who are injured on the job are hesitant to report some accidents and even more hesitant to file a workers’ compensation claim with their employer for fear of retaliation.
+As our workers' compensation lawyers at the Law Offices of Jeffery S. Glassman, LLC know, many farmworkers who are injured on the job are hesitant to report some accidents and even more hesitant to file a workers’ compensation claim with their employer for fear of retaliation.

 In reality, it is very important to promptly report any injuries or illness to your employer and make sure an incident report is generated.
 It is also important to seek immediate medical attention when necessary.
 It is against the law for your employer to retaliate against you for filing a workers’ compensation claim, and, if that should happen, you should immediately discuss the situation with your lawyer, so he or she can take appropriate action.